jsxgraph/jsxgraph_website/src/projects/3rdparty/_3rdparty.section.md

 [Learn more](https://openwebwork.org)

 # HM4Mint

 > /media/logos-external/logo-hm4mint.png

-HM4mint is an online course on Mathematics for STEM students which is acknowledged at several universities ([hm4mint.nrw](https://hm4mint.nrw)).
+HM4mint is an online course on Mathematics for STEM students which is acknowledged at several universities ([hm4mint.nrw]((https://hm4mint.nrw)).
 HM4mint also initiated an exercise pool that offers interactive math problems.
-Using JSXGraph, it enables dynamic visualizations, and graphical exercises.
+Using JSXGraph, it enables dynamic visualizations, and graphical exercises (https://pool.mumie.net).

 [Learn more](https://pool.mumie.net)